- This story is regularly updated for relevance. Last updated: June 23, 2021

 When the pandemic began in March 2020, fitness enthusiasts worldwide were disappointed to see gyms close their doors.
 Since then, gyms have started to reopen and resume workout classes, but many people won’t feel comfortable at gyms until the pandemic ends or until they receive a vaccine.
 But is it even safe to go to the gym after you get the COVID vaccine?

 According to health experts, you should still practice precaution with going into public spaces where you expect people to be breathing heavily nearby.
+But some acknowledge that the gym can be important, even during a pandemic.

 According to the Centers for Disease Control and Prevention, COVID-19 primarily spreads via respiratory aerosol droplets traveling from person to person.
 They spread when someone talks, sings, coughs, and breathes heavily.
 People tend to breathe pretty heavily while working out, and even the best surgical masks are still not 100% effective at containing the spread of the virus.